-General Hospital Spoilers: Friday, Feb 24 – Laura Kidnapped, Liv Attacks Anna
+‘General Hospital’ Spoilers: Friday, Feb 24 – Laura Kidnapped, Liv Attacks Anna

 Julian Jerome (William deVry) is desperate to get General Hospital for Liv so that his insane sister doesn’t kill Sam or anyone else.
 The Quartermaine plan to purchase General Hospital is a kink in his plans.
 Julian decides Laura Spencer (Genie Francis) can be a pawn in his game.

-Laura and Alexis Davis (Nancy Lee Grahn) have a nice lunch but Laura’s day will get worse when Julian tasks Rudge (David Lee) with getting Laura out of the way until after the General Hospital board votes on the purchase.
+Laura and Alexis Davis (Nancy Lee Grahn) have a nice lunch, but Laura’s day will get worse when Julian tasks Rudge (David Lee) with getting Laura out of the way until after the General Hospital board votes on the purchase.
 Laura may be more than Rudge can handle!

 Curtis: Is she there?